 The mood was festive as the presidential “beast” pulled in front of the crowd.
 Some raised “Lock Her Up” signs.
 The President, accompanied by his attorney general, lumbered out of the back seat.
-The AG handed the President a holster and pistol, which, after some fumbling, the President managed to strap around his ample waste.
+The unhealthy looking AG handed the President a holster and pistol, which, after some fumbling, the President managed to strap around his ample waste.
 “Are you ready?” shouted the President.
 The lucky 100 roared their readiness.
 The President first gave a rambling update on the wall he was building to make the country great once more, how the press was out to get him, how anyone opposed to his rule was a traitor, how climate change was a Chinese hoax, how he was clearly the most magnificent specimen the species has yet produced…then drew his pistol and shot into the crowd.
 His aim was high, and the crowd instinctively ducked.
 The bullet found no patriotic volunteer but instead smashed through the glass of the President’s tower and embedded into a new issue of Time magazine that perched on a rack in the tower’s fake news stand.
 The President looked at his attorney general.
 “What do I do now?” his expression seemed to ask.
 The AG whispered into the presidential ear.
 The Pres nodded, took a few steps toward the crowd, aimed the pistol at the head of a red-hatted supporter and squeezed the trigger from near point-blank range.
 Click.
 Nothing.
 The gun had been loaded with but one bullet.

 “I know how the fake news media is going to cover this,” shouted the President.
 “Does anyone have a loaded gun?” inquired the leader of the free world.
 Many of the lucky 100 pulled out their concealed pistols.
 The luckiest one was selected by the President.
 “For the sake of American greatness,” proclaimed the President, as he blasted the gun owner in the face with his own gun.
 Bits of bone, gray matter and blood splattered the crowd as they roared their approval.
 Many seemed disappointed that they had not received the presidential bullet.